coltin/JimJam/README.md

 This is not necessarily in any order.

+* Fix the project directory structure so it's not so flat! :) Right now all modules have all java files in the root package.
+* Add a few methods to Job like "run()" and "added()".
+  * Implement these in the sample application.
 * Persist jobs to disk through Serializable-ness.
   * Learn about Java Serialization.
 Is this the best approach?
 Do we maybe want to use a JSON parser?
 I kind of want to avoid any dependencies for this project if possible.
   * Look into native Android json serialization, as well as gson and other libraries.